NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 ### SYS-001
 Requirement:
-The system shall continuously display the total usable fuel quantity available to the flight crew throughout all phases of the flight.
+The system shall display the total usable fuel quantity whenever aircraft electrical power is avialable.

 Rationale:
 To provide the flight crew with accurate and continuous awareness of the aircraft's available fuel for safe flight operation and decision making.